 Spring is the best time to visit see the baby animals.
 They are so cute when they are brand new and it’s fun to watch them frolic and jump through the fields.

 There are also several special events during the spring.
 The season opener is Lucky Ladd Farms’ Easter Festival.
-This year it will be held on March 30 and 31st from 11 AM to 4 PM.
 Families love the “Chaos Free” Egg Hunts because the field is open all day and every child is guaranteed the same great prize.

 These attractions are only open during the summer; typically between Memorial Day and Labor Day but the actual dates depend on the weather.